GitMirroring/groff/contrib/chem/README.txt

 variables that are used only once.

 The subdirectory 'examples/' contains example files for chem.
-They are written in the 'chem' language.
+They are written in the chem language.
 The file names end with .chem.

 ####### License